 Are you planning a travel itinerary through Portugal?
-Consider factoring in time to make a Sintra tour, one of Portugal’s most beautiful destinations.
+Consider factoring in time to make a Sintra private tour, one of Portugal’s most beautiful destinations.

 Sintra is a delightful Portuguese town that has an abundance of wonderful tourist attractions, which range from ancient castles through to sumptuous palaces.
 The town is famed for its Romanticism style of architecture and there are numerous fine examples of this elaborate and decorative construction type found throughout the forested hills of the Serra da Sintra national park.

 Sintra is often visited as a day trip from Lisbon, but more than one day isneeded to fully discover this fascinating region, even if you chose to take a Sintra Private Tour with local tourism agencies like Tribos Tours.

 In this article we will detail the best and most popular attractions of Sintra and the Serra da Sintra region, to give you an idea of what you can visit here.

 The exquisite Palacio da Pena is regarded as one of the finest tourist attractions of Portugal and will be a highlight of any Sintra tour.
 The vividly painted palace was commissioned in 1842, by King Ferdinand II who championed the arts, literature and music.
 The king wished the palace to reflect that of a scene from an opera and the extravagant Pena Palace was constructed.

 The interior is as equally interesting as it has been restored to how it would have looked in 1910 when Queen Amélia spent her last night in Portugal before fleeing to Brazil due to the revolution.
 The forests that surround the palace continue the Romanticism ideals with hidden pathways, ornate features and great view points.

 The Quinta da Regaleira